 When may family/visitors see me after surgery?

-Once you are brought to the orthopedic unit, the staff will need a few minutes to get you settled and comfortable, and ready for visitors.
+Once you are brought to the surgical unit, the staff will need a few minutes to get you settled and comfortable and ready for visitors.

 May I take my own medications?

-NEVER take your own medications while you are in the hospital, unless you are requested to do so by your nurse.
-Please bring a current list of your medications (see chart on page 15) so that we can have them ordered for you by your doctors.
+Never take your own medications while you are in the hospital, unless you are requested to do so by your nurse.
+Please bring a current list of your medications (see Appendix 3 of the PDF guide) so that we can have them ordered for you by your doctors.

 Your length of stay is dependent upon your medical status and how well you are progressing with your physical therapy.
-On average, patients spend one or two nights on the orthopedic unit after joint replacement surgery.
+On average, patients spend one or two nights on the orthopaedic unit after hip or knee replacement surgery.
 Partial joint replacement patients typically go home the same day as surgery.

 Where will I be going after surgery?